jakim54/swift-closures-reading-swift-intro-000/README.md

 You can't pass in a `String` as an argument to a function that is asking for an `Int`.
 When calling on a function,  if it's asking for you to provide arguments you have to give it what it wants.

-Lets step through one more example.
+Let's step through one more example.

 ```swift
 func printMathResult(mathFunction: (Int, Int) -> Int, firstNumber: Int, secondNumber: Int) {